ArturSousaFerreira/summernote/ESOF-docs/Report-4.md

 certain level to meet the specific requirements for program control and test control.
 They need well-defined software controllability concepts and supporting methodology to help them address component controllability in all phases of a component-based software engineering process.

+Summernote is composed of several functionalities that are divided into well-defined and separate functions and modules.
+Its controllability depends on the module itself, but overall it is large, and it is easy to predict for most cases all possible situations.

 ##### 2. Observability